Members and Directors

 Exceed Learning Partnership Members and Directors

-Fr Stephen Edmonds – Member
+Fr Stephen Edmonds - Member and Director

 Fr Stephen Edmonds gained his BA Hons degree from the University of Durham in 1999 and subsequently graduated from the University of Leeds in 2008 with his MA with merit.